ricebiceps/Meet_the_Grocers/research/data_ingestion.md

 2. Web scraping

 ## Website
-* Looking like domain ownership required to use advanced website indexing - not so plausible for grocery website domains (we do not own those domains)
+* Looking like domain ownership required to use advanced website indexing - not so plausible for hotel website domains (we do not own those domains)

 ## Web Scraping
 * Looking more viable - would need a script that scrapes data off these websites Zied determined